 - Scope three emissions represent all the rest of those indirect emissions along the company’s value chain – including those emitted from a company’s products.

 - Historic emissions.
-This is a new one I mention only because Microsoft recently committed to offsetting all of their historic emissions by 2050.
+This is a new one I mention only because, earlier this year, Microsoft committed to offsetting all of their historic emissions by 2050.

 It matters because: